The highly successful ‘Bible for any stage manager’, now in a revised and updated edition.

-The stage manager is at the core of every successful theatre production.
-He or she organises, manages and runs rehearsals and performances; researches and procures the props and furniture; and provides a creative information flow between the production and design departments.
+The stage manager is at the core of every successful theatre production: organising, managing and running rehearsals and performances; researching and procuring the props and furniture; and providing a creative information flow between the production and design departments.

-This handbook is aimed at students, graduates and all those who aspire to stage management, whether amateur or professional, on a large or small scale.
-Complete with illustrations, diagrams and helpful checklists, it takes the reader through a typical production, week by week.
+This handbook is for students, graduates and all those who aspire to stage management, whether amateur or professional, on a large or small scale.
+Complete with charts and helpful checklists, it takes the reader through a typical production, week by week.

 Other useful topics covered are: